webcomics/dosage/doc/web/content/index.md

-title: Dosage - a comic strip downloader and archiver
+title: a comic strip downloader and archiver
 description: a comic strip downloader and archiver
 ---
 Introduction